Rings of Saturn: Early observations

 In 1657 Christopher Wren became Professor of Astronomy at Gresham College, London.
 He had been making observations of the planet Saturn from around 1652 with the aim of explaining its appearance.
 His hypothesis was written up in De corpore saturni, in which he came close to suggesting the planet had a ring.
 However, Wren was unsure whether the ring was independent of the planet, or physically attached to it.
-Before Wren's theory was published Christiaan Huygens presented his theory of the rings of Saturn.
+Before Wren's hypothesis was published Christiaan Huygens presented his hypothesis of the rings of Saturn.
 Immediately Wren recognised this as a better hypothesis than his own and De corpore saturni was never published.
 Robert Hooke was another early observer of the rings of Saturn, and noted the casting of shadows on the rings.